agenteo/agenteo.github.com/source/_posts/2015-07-27-a-successful-deploy-workflow-using-git-tags-and-a-changelog.md

 I label the features that require a server update--database update, or a library update or running a one off tak--with `operations`.
 When deploying to staging those operations are resposability of whoever is delivering the feature but for a production release it's usually a single individual collecting the operations and taking care of them.

-This strategy saved my team lots of gray hair from production deploys missing operational tasks.
+This workflow saved my team lots of gray hair from production deploys missing operational tasks.

 ### Hotfix